Fall, Spring, Academic Year

 Iowa exchange students at Oddastaðavatn

-A Reciprocal Exchange agreement between the University of Iowa and the University of Iceland allows UI students to undertake a year of study in Rejkjavik alongside local students in regular classes and standard student housing.
-Semester study is sometimes an option.
+A Reciprocal Exchange agreement between the University of Iowa and the University of Iceland allows UI students to undertake a year, or semester of study in Rejkjavik alongside local students in regular classes and standard student housing.

-Though Icelandic is the language of instruction at the university, an increasing number of classes in different departments are now taught in English.
-This responds to the new Erasmus initiative promoting student mobility throughout the European region, English being a common language to that student population.
+Though Icelandic is the language of instruction at the university, there is an increasing number of English-taught classes in different departments.
+This responds to the Erasmus initiative promoting student mobility throughout the European region, English being a common language to that student population.

 UI students have the option of selecting a sufficient number of classes from among topics taught in English in different departments at the University of Iceland, or of doing an academic year of intensive Icelandic language study.
 Science majors interested in geophysics are encouraged to explore English-taught classes in geography, geology and geophysics.